 Alphabet, Inc. profile and corporate video

-Alphabet, Inc. is an American holding company headquartered in Mountain View, California.
+Alphabet, Inc. is an American holding company headquartered in Mountain View, California, United States.
 It was founded by Lawrence E. Page and Sergey Brin on October 2, 2015, and it was created to reorganize Google Inc.‘s various interests as a conglomerate.

 The establishment of Alphabet was prompted by a desire to become a technology conglomerate which makes the core Google internet services business “cleaner and more accountable” while allowing greater autonomy to group companies that operate in businesses other than Internet services.
-In this regard, the company is engaged in the business of acquisition and operation of different companies.
+With this in mind, the company is engaged in the business of acquisition and operation of different companies.

 The company operates through the Google segment and other than the internet services segment.
-The Google segment includes its main Internet products such as Search, Ads, Commerce, Maps, YouTube, Apps, Cloud, Android, Chrome, Google Play as well as hardware products, such as Chromecast, Chromebooks, and Nexus.
-The other segment includes businesses such as Access or Google Fiber, Calico, Nest, Verily, GV, Google Capital, X, and other initiatives.
+The Google segment includes its main Internet products such as Search, Ads, Commerce, Maps, YouTube, Apps, Cloud, Android, Chrome, Google Play, as well as hardware products such as Chromecast, Chromebooks, and Nexus.
+The other than the internet services segment includes businesses such as Access or Google Fiber, Calico, Nest, Verily, GV, Google Capital, X, and other initiatives.

 **Video published on youtube.com by “Bloomberg“.